How to Cite the CDC Website

 Mastering the In-Text Citation

-An in-text citation acts like a signpost, pointing from a specific claim in your paper to the full citation in your reference list.
+A CDC in-text citation acts like a signpost, pointing from a specific claim in your paper to the full citation in your reference list.
 Without it, your claims are just opinions.
 With it, they are evidence-backed statements.
 Whether you use a parenthetical citation at the end of a sentence or a narrative citation within it, the goal is clarity.
-But what about a page number?
-Most web pages don’t have a page number.
+Most web pages don’t have page numbers.
 For a direct quote, APA and other styles recommend using a paragraph number (e.g., para.
 5) or the section heading to help your reader locate the quote.
+To learn how to smoothly introduce quoted material in your writing, see our guide on how to introduce quotations.

 Here’s an example of how a parenthetical in-text citation works inside a paragraph, giving authority to your analysis: